Louayarfaoui95/tuto_tests/README.md

 ## to continue
 Are the test complete enought ?
-Complete the tests with
+Complete the tests
-- testing arguments of the called functions
+- to cover more feature (ex :testing arguments of the called functions)
   - for that, good ex in https://blog.microjoe.org/2017/unit-tests-c-cmocka-coverage-cmake.html#id14 using `expect_string` and `check_expected`.
     See API documentation : https://api.cmocka.org/group__cmocka__param.html.
 Use to check values passes to parameters during call of `fa()` with primitives `check_expected`, `expect_value` and `expect_in_range_count`.
 - a more complete criteria
+  - black box:
     - equivalence classes
     - equivalence classes with limits
   - statement coverage
   - decision coverage
   - MCDC coverage (just know that can exist, check https://fr.wikipedia.org/wiki/MC/DC)

+present scenario in a table with:
+- a row for each scenario
+- columns for each input and output of the scenario